-SECTION 12.1 LAYOFF
+SECTION 12.1: LAYOFF

-In the event the Employer finds it necessary and desires to reduce its staff by laying off workers due to lack or work, it shall notify the Union as expeditiously as possible, using best efforts to allow at least two (2) weeks prior notice to the effective day of the layoff, of its intention, and shall inform the Union of the names of the workers who are to be, or who have been, laid off, as well as the effective date of the layoff.
+In the event the Employer finds it necessary and desires to reduce its staff by laying off workers due to lack or work, it shall notify the Union as expeditiously as possible, using best efforts to allow at least two (2) weeks prior notice to the effective day of the layoff, of its intention.
+It shall inform the Union of the names of the workers who are to be, or who have been, laid off, as well as the effective date of the layoff.

-In cases of layoff, probationary employees shall be laid off first without regard to their individual periods of employment.
-If layoffs remain necessary among the remaining workers, the worker with the least seniority shall be laid off first.
+In cases of layoff, probationary employees shall be laid off first without regard to their periods of employment.
+If layoffs remain necessary among the remaining workers, the worker with the least seniority within the affected classification or shift shall be laid off first.